 BHA will deny a family permission to make an elective move during the family's initial lease term.
 This policy applies to moves within BHA's jurisdiction or outside it under portability.
-EXCEPTION: BHA will allow families transitioning from BHA's LIPH or RHCP Program to tenant based voucher assistance to exercise portability upon issuance of a Section 8 Voucher.

 BHA will also deny a family permission to make more than one elective move during any 12-month period.
 This policy applies to all assisted families residing in BHA's jurisdiction.